initialize project

 For the execution, it is expected that the connection to the Kubernetes cluster is set up properly.

-The execution section of the .vast configuration specifies all necessary parameters for running the tests, including the scenario file to execute:
+The execution section of the .vast configuration specifies all necessary parameters for running the tests, including the scenario file to execute.
+For multi-container setups and CPU/memory allocation, see resources and secondary_containers in Configuration.

 Execution section of RoboVAST Configuration File